jakebuceac/cli-todo-app/README.md

 ## Notable Packages Used

-- `encoding/csv` for writing out as a csv file
+- `database/sql` for reading and writing to a sql database
 - `strconv` for turning types into strings and visa versa
 - `text/tabwriter` for writing out tab aligned output
-- `os` for opening and reading files
+- `github.com/go-sql-driver/mysql` for setting up a connection to mysql database
 - `github.com/spf13/cobra` for the command line interface
 - `github.com/mergestat/timediff` for displaying relative friendly time differences (1 hour ago, 10 minutes ago, etc)